averycrespi/yolk/README.md

     <a href="#credits">Credits</a>
 </p>

 **Warning: Yolk is currently in development.
-Things may break at any time!**
+Things may change at any time!**

 ## What is Yolk?